levelKro/AI-Suite-III-Repack/README.md

 - USB Boost : 1.10.00

 ## Why this package ?
 For unknown reason, Asus release AI Suite III without all programs, and some times, one of them don't work correctly, few times is renamed, or use another core system.
 This package contain all tested programs and keep up to date with latest release of each apps and AI Suite III core.
-This is an All In One and Updated version of the AI Suite II from Asus (one install for all).
+This is an All In One and Updated version of the AI Suite III from Asus (one install for all).

 ## Is safe ?
 Yes, you can scan it if you want, if any of this file have a problem (corrupted, virus infected, etc...) please report it.